About CT State Capital Community College

 Campus Chief Executive Officer

-The Mission of Capital Community College is to provide access to higher education to the diverse residents of the greater Hartford region.
+The Mission of CT State Capital Community College is to provide access to higher education to the diverse residents of the greater Hartford region.
 The College, an integral part of Hartford’s cultural and economic district, does this by:

 Preparing individuals for transfer education and careers through associate and certificate programs in academic and technical disciplines and workforce training;